SystemsCyber/TruckCapeProjects/OSBuildInstructions.md

 ```

-Once downloaded, navigate to the "j1939" directory.
+Once installed, navigate to the "j1939" directory and compile the kernel module using the "make" command.
 ```
 debian@beaglebone:~$ cd ~/TruckCapeProjects/kernel_modules/j1939
 ```